justpy-org/justpy/docs/tutorial/working_with_html.md

 There are several way to access the child components.
 For example, in our specific case the first paragraph is the first child of `c` and therefore can be accessed as `c.components[0]`.

+### The <span style="color: red;">name_dict</span> dictionary

-A more general way is to use the `name` attribute inside the HTML.
+A more general way to access parsed elements is to use the `name` attribute inside the HTML.
 The function `parse_html` attaches to the component it returns an attribute called `name_dict`, that as its name implies, is a dictionary whose keys are the name attributes and its values are the components they correspond to.
 Here is an example:

 ```python
 import justpy as jp